Butler, Pennsylvania: Arts and culture

-The Butler County Symphony Orchestra (BCSO), is Butler's largest performing arts non-profit.
+The Butler County Symphony Orchestra (BCSO), is Butler County's largest performing arts non-profit.
 Founded in 1948 as the Butler Orchestral Association, the BCSO has been in continuous operations since its first concert in April 1950.
 Edward Roncone served as the first Music Director and Conductor, and the inaugural performance also served as the Sesquicentennial celebration of Butler County.
 The BCSO currently sponsors six subscription concerts, a Chamber Music Series, and a Summer Concert Series, making them operate as a year-round performing arts organization.

 The Butler Little Theatre has been running productions continuously since 1941.
 The Musical Theater Guild produces an annual musical production.
 In 2012, Hobnob Theatre Company began producing several plays, including an annual production of Charles Dickens' A Christmas Carol and Shakespeare in the Park productions at Preston Park and other Butler county parks.

 The Maridon Museum is the only museum in the Western Pennsylvania region with a specific focus on Chinese and Japanese art and culture.

 The Little Red School House is a former one-room schoolhouse that taught students from 1839 to 1874.
 Throughout its history, it has been a post office, library and Red Cross headquarters.
 It became a museum in 1966 and is run by the Butler County Historical Society.

 Butler is home to the Butler County Symphony Association, which performs at the Butler Intermediate High School auditorium.

 The city features artist groups including the Associated Artists of Butler County and the Butler Arts Council, which host galleries and live events at the Art Center, located on Main Street.

 Stewart O'Nan's prizewinning 1994 novel Snow Angels is set in Butler, with the protagonist being a local high school student.
 However, the 2007 film adaption, shot in Canada, removes all references to Butler.

 Stephen King's 2002 novel From A Buick 8 takes place in the area.

 The city was the setting for several scenes in the 2015 novel trilogy Benjamin's Field by local author J. J. Knights.